 The display can also score with good color coverage, even illumination, and high contrast.
 Only the white point and color fidelity need to be optimized ex-works, but at least the latter can be done quickly with a calibration.
 If you need more pixels and even better color coverage for color-critical work, you can choose the variant with a 4K UHD display and 100% AdobeRGB color space coverage.
 It also has 32 GB of RAM and is anti-glare.
 That suits graphic designers and photographers, who would have been happy to have a full-fledged SD card reader instead of a MicroSD card reader.

-The Intel Core i7-1185G7 in combination with 16 GB of RAM and the GeForce GTX 1650 Ti ensure good performance.
+The Intel Core i7-1185G7 in combination with 16 GB of RAM and the GeForce GTX 1650 Ti ensures good performance.
 With this combination, even light gaming in the form of GS: GO or even playing AAA titles with reduced details is possible.
 More multi-core performance for programs is currently only offered by the new Ryzen processors with up to eight cores.

 So where is the biggest weak point?
 When gaming, the Summit E15 has to struggle with high temperatures due to the cooling system designed for business work.
 On the one hand, this results in slight throttling and, on the other hand, the case gets very hot.
 However, the notebook itself remains pleasantly quiet.
 If you primarily use the notebook for everyday business, you shouldn’t have any problems with excessively high temperatures.